Lawouach/WebSocket-for-Python/README.md

 The reason is that it was first designed to implement the protocol with simplicity and clarity in mind.
 Future developments will look at performances.

-Note however that ws4py runs way faster with CherryPy on PyPy than it does on CPython with either gevent or CherryPy.
+Note however that ws4py runs way faster with CherryPy on PyPy than it does on CPython.

 Client support
 --------------